Connecting the Hadron Mass Scale to the Fundamental Mass Scale of Quantum Chromodynamics: The Effective Charge

+As Grunberg~\cite{Grunberg:1980ja} has emphasized, it is natural to define the QCD coupling from a physical observable which is perturbatively calculable at large $Q^2$.
+This is analogous to QED, where the standard running Gell Mann-Low coupling $\alpha$ is defined from the elastic scattering amplitude for heavy leptons.
+A physically defined ``effective charge" incorporates nonperturbative dynamics at low scales, and it evolves at high scales to the familiar pQCD form $4\pi / \beta_0 \log\left(Q^2/\Lambda_s^2\right)$, as required by asymptotic freedom at high scales.
+As expected on physical grounds, effective charges are finite and smooth at small $Q^2$.

+We will focus on $\alpha_{g_1}(Q^2)$ which is the best-measured effective charge~\cite{Deur:2005cf}.
+The effective coupling is defined from the Bjorken sum rule~\cite{Bjorken:1966jh}:

-where $x$ is the Bjorken scaling variable, $g_1^{p-n}$ is the isovector component of the nucleon first spin structure function, $g_A$ is the nucleon axial charge and $Q$ is the absolute value of the 4-momentum transferred by the scattered electron to the nucleon.
-It sets the scale at which a process is observed.
-By the uncertainty principle, $Q$ is small (large) at large (short) space-time distances.
-The effective charge $\alpha_{g_1}(Q)$ is kinematically constrained to satisfy $\alpha_{g_1}\left(Q=0\right)=\pi$.
+where $x$ is the Bjorken scaling variable, $g_1^{p-n}$ is the isovector component of the nucleon first spin structure function and $g_A$ is the nucleon axial charge.
+The effective charge $\alpha_{g_1}(Q^2)$ is kinematically constrained to satisfy $\alpha_{g_1}\left(Q^2=0\right)=\pi$.
+The Gerasimov-Drell-Hearn sum rule~\cite{Drell:1966jv} implies that $\alpha_{g_1}(Q^2)$ is nearly conformal in the low-$Q^2$ domain~\cite{Deur:2005cf}.
+The coupling $\alpha_{g_1}(Q^2)$ plays a role analogous to the Gell-Mann-Low coupling $\alpha(Q)$ of QED~\cite{Brodsky:2010ur}.
+The $V$ scheme defined from the heavy quark potential is not normally used as an effective charge because of the presence of infrared divergences in its pQCD expansion, divergences which can be controlled by color confinement~\cite{the:gluon H graph divergence}.

-Light-front holographic QCD predicts the behavior of $\alpha_{g_1}(Q)$ at large distance, {\it i.e.}, small values of $Q$.
-The physical coupling measured at the scale $Q$ is the two-dimensional Fourier transform of the light-front transverse coupling~\cite{Brodsky:2010ur}:
+Light-front holographic QCD predicts the behavior of $\alpha_{g_1}(Q^2)$ at small values of $Q^2$.
+The physical coupling measured at the scale $Q^2$ is the two-dimensional Fourier transform of the light-front transverse coupling~\cite{Brodsky:2010ur}:

-Eq.~\ref{alphaAdS} explicitly connects the small-$Q$ dependence of $\alpha_{g_1}(Q)$ to $\kappa$, and thus to hadronic masses.
-It is valid only at small $Q$ where QCD is a strongly coupled theory with a nearly conformal behavior, and thus where the AdS/QCD methods are applicable.
-The behavior of the running coupling predicted by AdS is in remarkable agreement with the experimental measurements~\cite{Deur:2005cf} defined from the Bjorken sum rule as seen in the inset of Fig.~\ref{Fig:order dependence}.
-While there are no free parameters since $\kappa$ is fixed by the hadron masses, the predicted Gaussian shape of $\alpha^{AdS}_{g_1}(Q)$ agrees well with the data.
+Eq.~(\ref{alphaAdS}) explicitly connects the small-$Q^2$ dependence of $\alpha_{g_1}(Q^2)$ to $\kappa$, and thus to hadronic masses.
+It is valid only at small $Q^2$ where QCD is a strongly coupled theory with a nearly conformal behavior, and thus where the holographic QCD methods are applicable.
+The behavior of the running coupling predicted by AdS/QCD is in remarkable agreement with the experimental measurements~\cite{Deur:2005cf} as seen in the inset of Fig.~\ref{Fig:order dependence}.
+Even though there are no free parameters since $\kappa$ is fixed by the hadron masses, the predicted Gaussian shape of $\alpha^{AdS}_{g_1}(Q^2)$ agrees very well with the data.